More Information

 Approach

-The Parent Collaboration Group (PCG) model is one in which local DFPS staff partner with local Parent Liaisons to enhance services and communication between the agency and families who are being provided CPS services in local communities.
+The statewide Parent Collaboration Group (PCG) Advisory Committee model is one in which regional DFPS staff partner with regional Parent Liaisons to enhance services and communication between the Agency and families who are being provided CPS services in local communities.
 The PCG model provides for co-leadership at the state level by a staff person from DFPS state office and a parent who is a former recipient of CPS services.
 Local leadership for the group includes DFPS Regional Liaisons and Regional Parent Liaisons.
-DFPS Regional Liaisons are selected by regional management staff and include CPS direct service staff.
+DFPS Regional Liaisons are selected by regional management staff and include CPS/SSCC direct service staff.

-Regional DFPS staff or current Parent Liaisons nominate future Parent Liaisons.
+Regional DFPS staff, caseworkers, supervisors, or current Parent Liaisons nominate future Parent Liaisons.

 Parent Volunteers must comply with all the policy requirements for a Department of Family and Protective Services (DFPS) volunteer.